 Crispy Baked Portobello Fries that are juicy on the inside and crispy on the outside.
 We lightly bread them in panko breadcrumbs.
 They are so easy to make and truly delicious.

-How to Make Seriously Good Homemade Ketchup
+How to Make Seriously Good Ketchup from Scratch

 Ketchup starts with an onion that’s been cooked in a little oil over medium heat until soft, sweet and lightly browned.
 Then we add a generous amount of garlic, fresh ginger, red pepper flakes and allspice.